What is strategy and market intelligence?

 The key to strategy and market intelligence is relevance and currency.
-Your company’s strategic plan should be a “living” document that is regularly reviewed and based on up-to-date market intelligence, including information on competitors, their strategy and business models and overall market strengths, weaknesses and opportunities.
-Effectively, a cogent strategy and market intelligence policy reflects the relevance and understanding of these areas and supports the successful implementation of your company’s business strategy, which will be reflected in a higher external value.
+Your company’s strategic plan should be a living document that is regularly reviewed and based on up-to-date market intelligence, including information on competitors, their strategy and business models and overall market strengths, weaknesses and opportunities.
+A clear strategy and market intelligence policy reflects the relevance and understanding of these areas and supports the successful implementation of your company’s business strategy, which will be reflected in a higher external value.

-If your company is driven by – or reliant on – intellectual property, strategy and market intelligence should be an integral part of your overall business strategy.
+If your company is driven by – or reliant on – intellectual property (IP), strategy and market intelligence should be an integral part of your overall business strategy.
 Not only does market intelligence allow you to mitigate potential risks in relation to the commercial exploitation of your innovative product or service, it can also provide you with an overview of potential areas of opportunity and market penetration.
-Undertaking a patent landscape, for example, can help you see both patent thickets as well as “white space,” i.e. particular product or technology areas with a significant absence of patents.
+Undertaking a patent landscape, for example, can help you see both patent thickets as well as white space i.e., particular product or technology areas with a significant absence of patents.

 If you have questions, contact the intellectual property experts at Metis Partners today and have your business intellectual property strategy reviewed to ensure no opportunities or issues, are overlooked.